vaastav/CS416-Tanks/report/REPORT.md

 ## Player Node

 Each player node is associated with a single player in the game.
 Each node thus also has an associated application with which a user may view and interact with the game state.
-Whenever a user moves or shoots, the player node (1) updates the local game state and (2) broadcasts that update to its peers, who will then flood the update to all nodes in the network.
+Whenever a user moves or shoots, the player node updates the local game state and broadcasts that update to its peers, who will then flood the update to all nodes in the network.
+In addition, player nodes monitor peers to ensure they have not disconnected, and notifies its remaining peers if one does.

 To that end, a player node consists of six workers: a peer worker, which ensures that the node maintains the minimum number of connections; a listener worker, which listens for incoming game updates from the node's peers; a record worker, which validates all game updates and pushes valid updates to the graphical interface; an outgoing worker, which listens for input from the node's associated user and broadcasts those updates to the network; a heartbeat worker, which sends heartbeats every 2 seconds to the required peers; and a monitor worker, which monitors the frequency of the heartbeats the node is receiving.

 *TODO include state diagram*

+### Update Validation

+As is noted above, player nodes validate received game updates prior to updating their local game state.
+Updates – that is, reported moves and shots – are validated according to the following requirements:
+(1) That the receiving node does not have a more recent update from the player.
+(2) That the updated position of the player is within the bounds of the permitted movement speed.
+(3) That the player associated with the update is not dead.
+In this context, a 'malicious' player node is one that emits updates that violate these requirements.
+Thus, these verifications guard against malicious nodes and throw out any illegal game updates.

 ### Node Failures

+Heartbeats, which are sent using TCP, are used for two-way connection monitoring amongst peers.
+Which player node initially calls `Register()` (defined below) determines which node among two peers will send heartbeats and which will receive them.One player node attempts to send a heartbeat every 2 seconds.
+The player node receiving the heartbeats records the time at which each heartbeat is received.
+Depending on whether the node is sending or receiving heartbeats, if either (1) the sent heartbeat returns with an error or times out, or (2) it has been longer than 2 seconds since the last heartbeat has been received, the node will test the connection.
+If the test returns with an error or times out, the node is considered disconnected.
+The failed node is removed from the peers list, as well as its sprite from the game, the server is notified so that it ceases returning the node as a viable peer, and finally, a notification of the node's failure is flooded throughout the network.
+Player nodes that receive the notification will then also remove the disconnected player from their local game.

+The server monitors player nodes that have been reported as disconnected, regularly testing its connection to the node.
+In the event that a node is found to have reconnected, the server prompts the reconnected node to clear its peers list.
+The reconnected node will then behave as if a newly joined node, calling the server to get new peers.
+In this way our system handles transitory disconnections, in addition to outright failures.

 ### Stats Collection